alepez/provola/README.md

 provola -i in.txt -o out.txt -s reverse.hs -w .
 ```

+Where:

+- `-i` is the input file
+- `-o` is the expected output file
+- `-s` is the source code
+- `-w` is the file or directory to watch for changes

 ### Supported languages

 | Language   | Build       | Run      |